logankilpatrick/wgschool/content/chapel/chapel-03-domain-parallelism.md

 ~~~

 We computed the sum of integers from 1 to 1000 in parallel.
 How many cores did the code run on?
 Looking
 at the code or its output, **we don't know**.
-Most likely, on three cores available to us inside the
+Most likely, on two cores available to us inside the
 job.
 But we can actually check that!

 (1) replace `count += i;` with `count = 1;`